raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 # What We Have Learned So Far

-In Part II, we will go beyond formal regular expressions, exploring other features of regexen that still compile to finite-state recognizers.
+In [Part II], we will go beyond formal regular expressions, exploring other features of regexen that still compile to finite-state recognizers.
 We'll also look at features not commonly found in regexen, but are nevertheless highly useful.
 And we'll use two different constructive demonstrations that pattern-matching expressions built with those features are still equivalent in power to formal regular expressions.

 In this essay, we demonstrated that for every formal regular expression, there is an equivalent finite-state recognizer (more on that in our summary below).
 In Part II, we'll demonstrate the converse: That for every finite-state recognizer, there is an equivalent formal regular expression.

 But before we move on, let's recapitulate what we've established so far.

+[Part II]: http://raganwald.com/2019/12/17/regular-expressions.html "Exploring Regular Expressions, Part II: Beyond Formal Regular Expressions""

 ---